IMPEDE-PKD

 PKD Consumer

-How will the IMPEDE-PKD trial outcome be measured?
+How is the IMPEDE-PKD trial outcome being measured?

-The IMPEDE-PKD trial will look at changes in study participants’ estimated Glomerular Filtration Rate (eGFR). eGFR measures how well kidneys can filter toxins or waste from blood.
+The IMPEDE-PKD trial looks at changes in study participants’ estimated Glomerular Filtration Rate (eGFR). eGFR measures how well kidneys can filter toxins or waste from blood.
 A lower eGFR means a reduction in kidney function.
 This is measured through a routine blood test.

 The IMPEDE-PKD trial is an international trial, including Australia, New Zealand, United Kingdom, Europe, India and North America.
-Australia will be the first country to start the IMPEDE-PKD trial.
-The trial will be conducted at hospitals across Australia.
+Australia was the first country to start the IMPEDE-PKD trial and has completed its recruitment phase, thanks to many hospitals across the country.
+Australian participants are now in the follow-up phase of the trial.

 When is the IMPEDE-PKD trial starting?